REUL-Lab/eula-aat/README.md

 ## Running as a Public Web Service (Linux Only)

-After installing the application and running the `./configure.sh` script for deploy, set your webserver firewall to accept requests on port 80.
+After installing the application and running the `./configure.sh` script for production, set your webserver firewall to accept requests on port 80.

 Create a build of the Ember application for nginx to serve by running `./node_modules/ember-cli/bin/ember build`